nulllogicone/funda/readme.md

 * Parsing Json to objects
 * Recursive method call (next page)
 * Overwrite and overload methods and operators (==)
-* String array for search
+* String array for search criteria

+## Comments

+* The API key is hardcoded because it is publicly available anyway
+* There is no exception handling because it just worked from the first moment on
+* The documentation or code comments are only to communicate what we could talk about